mentalisttraceur/python-with/README.rst

 (Saving it as ``with_.py`` has the advantage that your code can just do ``from with_ import with_`` and it'll just work consistently, without version-detecting boilerplate.)

-You are of course welcome to just copy-paste the tiny ``with_`` function definition into your code.